 These 25 things to do at the beach when it’s too cold to swim can save your beach trip and turn it into a fun-filled adventure.
 Traveling during the off-season can save a lot of money but sometimes you take a gamble with the weather.
+There’s still plenty to do at the beach in Winter when its cold.
 Don’t blow your affordable family vacation budget on expensive activities.
 This list will help save your trip and your budget as they are great cheap family vacation activities.

 Spring break in Myrtle Beach could be beautiful and sunny or it could be a little cold and windy.
 Swimming in the northeast can also include chili water.
 We experienced this during our first visit to New Hampshire and boy was it shocking.
 Whether you are planning a beach trip knowing it will be too cold to swim or you are hit with unexpected weather, these activities can keep you having fun even without swimming in the ocean.